nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. User enters the details of elderly to be added into the application.
 2. FL feedbacks the successful addition of the elderly, and shows the new elderly.
-3. User see the new elderly in FL.
+3. User sees the new elderly in FL.

     Use case ends.